llafuente/unity-platformer/readme.md

 in it's own beast.

 ## Features

 * Moving platforms
 * One way platforms
 * Ladders
 * AI (Patrol, Projectiles, Jumpers, etc...)
-* Input abstraction (this will help if you add a pad or touch controls)
-* Character-handled-actions.
+* Component based Actions.
 Instead of a big class mapping all actions, each Action (Jump, Climb ladder, ground/air movement) it's a separate component.
 * Projectiles
 * Melee attacks
 * Wallstick/WallJump
+* Push boxes
+* Water (liquid) bouyancy
+* Climb/Descent Slopes

+* Input abstraction (this will help if you add a pad or touch controls)
 * Update everything in order (UpdateManager).

   This allow total control over who is updated first and act accordingly

-* Slopes
-* Water (liquid)

 ## Known issues